 - 3590 SEMINAR Spanish and Spanish-American literary or linguistic problems to be announced by the instructor at the beginning of each semester.
-May be repeated for credit. - 3591 Graduate Reading Course: Seminar May be repeated for credit. - 3592 Seminar on the History of the Spanish Language (Phonology) - 3593 Seminar on the History of the Spanish Language (Morphology) - 3594 Cervantine Studies: Seminar - 3595 Seminar on the Latin American Novel - 3598-99 Thesis Course for the Master's Degree Confer with the head of the department immediately upon registration.
+May be repeated for credit. - 3591 Graduate Reading Course: SEMINAR May be repeated for credit. - Undergraduate courses indicated by an asterisk are not given in the period covered by this catalog.

+- 3592 Seminar on the History of the Spanish Language (Phonology) - 3593 Seminar on the History of the Spanish Language (Morphology) - 3594 Cervantine Studies: Seminar - 3595 Seminar on the Latin American Novel - 3598-99 Thesis Course for the Master's Degree Confer with the head of the department immediately upon registration.